dolthub/docs/packages/doltlab/content/reference/installer.md

 Configuration file equivalent [doltlabdb_only](#installer-config-reference-enterprise-multihost-doltlabdb-only)

 <h2 id="doltlabdb-port">--doltlabdb-port</h2>

+The port of `doltlabdb`.

 Configuration file equivalent [port](#installer-config-reference-services-doltlabdb-port).

 <h2 id="doltlabdb-tls-skip-verify">--doltlabdb-tls-skip-verify</h2>

+If true, will disable TLS verification for connection to `doltlabdb`.

 Configuration file equivalent [tls_skip_verify](#installer-config-reference-services-doltlabdb-tls-skip-verify).

 <h2 id="doltlabfileserviceapi-host">--doltlabfileserviceapi-host</h2>

+The hostname or IP address for `doltlabfileserviceapi`.

 Configuration file equivalent [host](#installer-config-reference-services-doltlabfileserviceapi-host).

 <h2 id="doltlabfileserviceapi-only">--doltlabfileserviceapi-only</h2>

+If true, will only run `doltlabfileserviceapi` on the host.
+This is used for running DoltLab services across multiple hosts.
+DoltLab Enterprise only.

 Configuration file equivalent [doltlabfileserviceapi_only](#installer-config-reference-enterprise-multihost-doltlabfileserviceapi-only).

 <h2 id="doltlabfileserviceapi-port">--doltlabfileserviceapi-port</h2>

+The port for `doltlabfileserviceapi`.

 Configuration file equivalent [port](#installer-config-reference-services-doltlabfileserviceapi-port).

 <h2 id="doltlabgraphql-host">--doltlabgraphql-host</h2>

+The hostname or IP address for `doltlabgraphql`.

 Configuration file equivalent [host](#installer-config-reference-services-doltlabgrapqhl-host).

 <h2 id="doltlabgraphql-only">--doltlabgraphql-only</h2>

+If true, will only run `doltlabgraphql` on the host.
+This is used for running DoltLab services across multiple hosts.
+DoltLab Enterprise only.

 Configuration file equivalent [doltlabgraphql_only](#installer-config-reference-enterprise-multihost-doltlabgraphql-only).

 <h2 id="doltlabgraphql-port">--doltlabgraphql-port</h2>

+The port for `doltlabgraphql`.

 Configuration file equivalent [port](#installer-config-reference-services-doltlabgrapqhl-port).

 <h2 id="doltlabremoteapi-file-server-port">--doltlabremoteapi-file-server-port</h2>

+The port for `doltlabremoteapi`'s file server.

 Configuration file equivalent [file_server_port](#installer-config-reference-services-doltlabremoteapi-file-server-port).

 <h2 id="doltlabremoteapi-host">--doltlabremoteapi-host</h2>

+The hostname for `doltlabremoteapi`.

 Configuration file equivalent [host](#installer-config-reference-services-doltlabremoteapi-host).

 <h2 id="doltlabremoteapi-only">--doltlabremoteapi-only</h2>

+If true, will only run `doltlabremoteapi` on the host.
+This is used for running DoltLab services across multiple hosts.
+DoltLab Enterprise only.

 Configuration file equivalent [doltlabremoteapi_only](#installer-config-reference-enterprise-multihost-doltlabremoteapi-only).

 <h2 id="doltlabremoteapi-port">--doltlabremoteapi-port</h2>

+The port for `doltlabremoteapi`.

 Configuration file equivalent [port](#installer-config-reference-services-doltlabremoteapi-port).

 <h2 id="doltlabui-host">--doltlabui-host</h2>

+The hostname or IP address of `doltlabui`.

 Configuration file equivalent [host](#installer-config-reference-services-doltlabui-host).

 <h2 id="doltlabui-only">--doltlabui-only</h2>

+If true, will only run `doltlabui` on the host.
+This is used for running DoltLab services across multiple hosts.
+DoltLab Enterprise only.

 Configuration file equivalent [](#installer-config-reference-enterprise-multihost-doltlabui-only).

 <h2 id="doltlabui-port">--doltlabui-port</h2>

+The port for `doltlabui`.

 Configuration file equivalent [port](#installer-config-reference-services-doltlabui-port).

 <h2 id="enterprise-online-api-key">--enterprise-online-api-key</h2>

+The api key for DoltLab Enterprise.

 Configuration file equivalent [online_api_key](#installer-config-reference-enterprise-online-api-key).

 <h2 id="enterprise-online-license-key">--enterprise-online-license-key</h2>

+The license key for DoltLab Enterprise.

 Configuration file equivalent [license_key](#installer-config-reference-enterprise-online-license-key).

 <h2 id="enterprise-online-product-code">--enterprise-online-product-code</h2>

+The product code for DoltLab Enterprise.

 Configuration file equivalent [product_code](#installer-config-reference-enterprise-online-product-code).

 <h2 id="enterprise-online-shared-key">--enterprise-online-shared-key</h2>

+The shared key for DoltLab Enterprise.

 Configuration file equivalent [shared_key](#installer-config-reference-enterprise-online-shared-key).

 <h2 id="google-creds-file">--google-creds-file</h2>

+Absolute path to a Google application credentials file, used for configuring automated `doltlabdb backups` to Google Cloud Storage, DoltLab Enterprise only.

 Configuration file equivalent [google_credentials_file](#installer-config-reference-enterprise-automated-backups-google-credentials-file).

 <h2 id="help">--help</h2>

+Print `installer` usage information.

 <h2 id="host">--host</h2>

+The hostname or IP address of the host running DoltLab or one of its services.

 Configuration file equivalent [host](#installer-config-reference-host).

 <h2 id="https">--https</h2>

+If true, will set the url scheme of DoltLab to `https://`.

 Configuration file equivalent [scheme](##installer-config-reference-scheme).

 <h2 id="job-concurrency-limit">--job-concurrency-limit</h2>

+The limit of concurrent `running` Jobs.

 Configuration file equivalent [concurrency_limit](#installer-config-reference-jobs-concurrency-limit).

 <h2 id="job-concurrency-loop-seconds">--job-concurrency-loop-seconds</h2>

+The number of seconds to wait before attempting to schedule more `pending` Jobs.

 Configuration file equivalent [concurrency_loop_seconds](#installer-config-reference-jobs-concurrency-loop-seconds).

 <h2 id="job-max-retries">--job-max-retries</h2>

+The number of times to retry `failed` Jobs.

 Configuration file equivalent [max_retries](#installer-config-reference-jobs-max-retries).

 <h2 id="no-reply-email">--no-reply-email</h2>

+The email address used as the "from" address in emails sent from DoltLab.

 Configuration file equivalent [no_reply_email](#installer-config-reference-smtp-no-reply-email).

 <h2 id="oci-config-file">--oci-config-file</h2>

+Absolute path to an Oracle Cloud config file, used for configuring automated doltlabdb backups to Oracle Cloud, DoltLab Enterprise only.

 Configuration file equivalent [oci_config_file](#installer-config-reference-enterprise-automated-backups-oci-config-file).

 <h2 id="oci-key-file">--oci-key-file</h2>

+Absolute path to an Oracle Cloud key file, used for configuring automated doltlabdb backups to Oracle Cloud, DoltLab Enterprise only.

 Configuration file equivalent [oci_key_file](#installer-config-reference-enterprise-automated-backups-oci-key-file).

 <h2 id="smtp-auth-method">--smtp-auth-method</h2>

+The authentication method of an SMTP server, one of `plain`, `login`, `anonymous`, `external`, `oauthbearer`, or `disable`.

 Configuration file equivalent [auth_method](#installer-config-reference-smtp-auth-method).

 <h2 id="smtp-client-hostname">--smtp-client-hostname</h2>

+The client hostname of an SMTP server.

 Configuration file equivalent [client_hostname](#installer-config-reference-smtp-client-hostname).

 <h2 id="smtp-host">--smtp-host</h2>

+The hostname of an SMTP server.

 Configuration file equivalent [host](#installer-config-reference-smtp-host).

 <h2 id="smtp-identity">--smtp-identity</h2>

+The identity of an SMTP server.

 Configuration file equivalent [identity](#installer-config-reference-smtp-identity).

 <h2 id="smtp-implicit-tls">--smtp-implicit-tls</h2>

+If true, will use implicit TLS when DoltLab connects to the SMTP server.

 Configuration file equivalent [implicit_tls](#installer-config-reference-smtp-implicit-tls).

 <h2 id="smtp-insecure-tls">--smtp-insecure-tls</h2>

+If true, will skip TLS verification when DoltLab connects to the SMTP server.

 Configuration file equivalent [insecure_tls](#installer-config-reference-smtp-insecure-tls).

 <h2 id="smtp-oauth-token">--smtp-oauth-token</h2>

+The Oauth token used for authenticating against an SMTP server.

 Configuration file equivalent [oauth_token](#installer-config-reference-smtp-oauth-token).

 <h2 id="smtp-password">--smtp-password</h2>

+The password used for authenticating against an SMTP server.

 Configuration file equivalent [password](#installer-config-reference-smtp-password).

 <h2 id="smtp-port">--smtp-port</h2>

+The port of an SMTP server.

 Configuration file equivalent [port](#installer-config-reference-smtp-port).

 <h2 id="smtp-trace">--smtp-trace</h2>

+The trace of an SMTP server.

 Configuration file equivalent [trace](#installer-config-reference-smtp-trace).

 <h2 id="smtp-username">--smtp-username</h2>

+The username used for authenticating against an SMTP server.

 Configuration file equivalent [username](#installer-config-reference-smtp-username).

 <h2 id="sso-saml-cert-common-name">--sso-saml-cert-common-name</h2>

+The common name used for generating the SAML signing certificate, DoltLab Enterprise only.

 Configuration file equivalent [cert_common_name](#installer-config-reference-enterprise-saml-cert-common-name).

 <h2 id="sso-saml-metadata-descriptor">--sso-saml-metadata-descriptor</h2>

+Absolute path to the SAML metadata descriptor file from an identity provider, DoltLab Enterprise only.

 Configuration file equivalent [metadata_descriptor_file](#installer-config-reference-enterprise-saml-metadata-descriptor-file).

 <h2 id="super-admin-email">--super-admin-email</h2>

+The email address of a DoltLab user granted "super admin" privileges.
+Can be supplied multiple times.
+DoltLab Enterprise only.

 Configuration file equivalent [super_admins](#installer-config-reference-enterprise-super-admins).

 <h2 id="tls-cert-chain">--tls-cert-chain</h2>

+Absolute path to TLS certificate chain with `.pem` extension.

 Configuration file equivalent [cert_chain](#installer-config-reference-tls-cert-chain).

 <h2 id="tls-private-key">--tls-private-key</h2>

+Absolute path to TLS private key with `.pem` extension.

 Configuration file equivalent [private_key](#installer-config-reference-tls-private-key).

 <h2 id="ubuntu">--ubuntu</h2>

+If true will generate a script to install DoltLab's dependencies on Ubuntu.

 <h2 id="white-list-all-users">--white-list-all-users</h2>

+If true, allows all users create accounts on a DoltLab instance, (default true).

 Configuration file equivalent [whitelist_all_users](#installer-config-whitelist-all-users).